arthurpc02/RobotSpeedAnomalyDetection/README.md

 # TimeSeriesDataset
-Assignment for the Simulation and Validation position at Serve Robotics.

 ## Instructions:
 1. clone the repository
 2. Build the image with the command: `docker build -t my_anomaly_detection_image .`